Chapter 58 BWV 9 Es ist das Heil uns kommen her

 Not once, but three times it reaches upwards, a symbol surely of man's resilience, eternal struggle and attempts to triumph over sin, sorrow and tribulation.
 But then the direction once more starts to sink down to the cadence and the first vocal entry.

 The text tells us that we are too deeply enmeshed in the chasms of sin; yet man has spirit and tries to resist but he cannot succeed through his efforts alone.
-That is the point of this cantata----the helping hand will only be extended once God’s laws are obeyed.
+That is the point of this cantata----the essential helping hand will only be extended once God’s laws are obeyed.

 The anguished and angular vocal lines convey a mixture of the sense of struggle, pain and isolation inevitably emanating from abandonment in the chasms of sin.
-Chromatic harmony, awkward upward leaps and complex contrapuntal interplay between the three lines (tenor, violins and continuo), all paint a picture of effort and striving but, nevertheless, of ultimate failure.
+Chromatic harmony, awkward upward leaps and complex contrapuntal interplay between the three lines (tenor, violins and continuo), all paint a picture of effort and striving but, nevertheless, of ultimate potential failure.
 The symbolism is entrenched within the musical contours and the consequent power of the expression is unmistakable.
 This music is operatic and dramatic; precisely what Bach had been warned would not be acceptable at Leipzig when he took up his post as Cantor!

 It seems that the conventional operatic da capo aria was not the most appropriate vehicle for this expression of angst.
 Bach turns to the flexibility of the Italianate ritornello for the structural skeleton of this intense aria; a veritable concerto for voice and strings.